Louis Tomlinson Is No Longer Chasing Hits After His Sister’s Death

 He mentioned that he isn’t trying to compete with the likes of chart-toppers Drake and Ariana Grande and that he plans to make music that he loves and that his fans will appreciate.

-Louis debut solo single was in 2016 – “Just Hold On,” which he recorded with Steve Aoki.
+Louis’ debut solo single was in 2016 – “Just Hold On,” which he recorded with Steve Aoki.
 The single peaked at No. 2 in the U.K. and became a global hit.
 It has since been certified gold in the U.S and the U.K. His follow up release was “Back To You,” with Bebe Rexha and Digital Farm Animals; this was the single that became his second top 10 single in the U.K. and his first top 40 in the U.S.

-His latest single, “Two Of Us” was released in March this year.
+His latest single, “Two Of Us,” was released in March this year.
 The single so far has peaked at No. 64 in the U.K. The Inquisitr reported that the single was dedicated to his mother who lost her battle with leukemia in December 2016.

 Out of all the One Direction members, Louis and Liam Payne are the only two not to release an album yet.
 Zayn Malik was the first and has now released two studio albums, while Niall Horan and Harry Styles both have released one each so far.

-Since One Direction went their separate ways, Tomlinson became a judge on The X Factor in the U.K. and was nominated for a National Television Award for TV Judge.
+Since One Direction went their separate ways, Tomlinson became a judge on The X Factor in the U.K. and was nominated for a National Television Award for TV judge.